 The work required during the second outage will be done concurrently with an existing maintenance outage already planned for 31 OCT 2016.
 This means Unit 15 will be out for maintenance and EAL testing from 31 OCT 2016 thru 03NOV2016.
 A dewatered unit is required in order to purge the grease lines of the non-EAL and measure bushings.

 The third outage is currently planned for 04 DEC 2017 and will require dewatering of the unit in order for the bushings to be measured.
-The unit will need to be dewatered for 10 working days, from 04-15 DEC 2017.
+The unit will need to be dewatered for 10 working days, from 18-22 DEC 2017.

+Monitoring testing will occur periodically from 14 December 2016 – 12 December 2017 (see table).
+This testing will not require a dewatered unit but may require a brief outage (2-3 hours) in order to quickly mount transducers.
+The unit will need to be operated through its available operating range (depending on 1% table limitations) for approximately 3 hours.
+During fish passage season, all testing (baseline, periodic monitoring) will be within existing 1% limits.
+Testing / operation up to generator limits will only occur during periodic monitoring tests that fall during non-fish passage months.